karo-fox/karo-fox.github.io/_posts/en/2024-08-29-minimalny-starter-do-ros2.md

 ---
 layout: post
 title: Minimal ROS 2 starter
-description: Minimal starter for ROS 2 projects development in containerized environment.
+description: Minimal starter for ROS 2-based projects development in a containerised environment.
 date: 2024-08-29 11:19:29 +00:00
 author: Karolina Kozubik
 lang: en
 ---

-Here's a minimal started for ROS 2 projects development with Docker.
+Here's a minimal starter for ROS 2-based projects development with Docker.
 The code can be found on [my GitHub](https://github.com/karo-fox/minimal-ros2-starter).

-## `Dockerfile`
+## Dockerfile

 ```dockerfile
 FROM ros:foxy